brookisme/gitnb/README.md

 D. UPDATE NBPY.PY FILE AFTER EDITING YOUR NOTEBOOK

-That notebook is buggy. ...[updating python notebook]...
+That notebook is buggy ...[updating python notebook]...
 I just went to the python-notebook and fixed the bugs.
 Let's see what happened:

 ```bash
 # note the changes have not appeared in our nbpy.py file